Last Updated: March 1st, 2020

 For the purposes of this Policy, “personal data” or “personal information” shall have the meaning given to such terms by the EU General Data Protection Regulation (“GDPR”).
 NewsCred commits to cooperate with EU data protection authorities (“DPAs”) and the Swiss Federal Data Protection and Information Commissioner (“FDPIC”) and comply with the advice given by such authorities with regard to data transferred from the EU and Switzerland.

 Being transparent is important to us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 We will only process your personal data in accordance with applicable data protection and privacy laws, and subject to your consent.
-You have the ability to object to certain uses of information about you and you may access or update certain information about you.
 If you do not accept this Policy, you should not access or use our Services or interact with any other aspect of our business.

 For the purpose of EU data protection legislation, the data controller is NewsCred, Inc., of 386 Park Avenue South, 6th Floor, New York, NY 10016.

 Our legal basis for processing personal information is Article 6, subsection 1(b) of the GDPR, because tracking such data is necessary for the performance of our contract with customers to provide our Services.

 NewsCred obtains personal data about you when you provide such information in the course of various interactions, including:

 – Visiting our public website(s) or logging into our gated software

 – Communicating with us via telephone or e-mail, such as contacting customer support

 – Engaging with our content via social media

 We also may obtain personal information about you from our business partners, clients, and other third parties.